Once bitten, the mainstays of treatment are cool compresses, antihistamines, anti-itching compounds, and anti-inflammatory medicines.

 - For a cool compress, apply an ice pack wrapped in a towel or soak a washcloth in cold water and press it on the bite.

 - Ask your pharmacist to help you select an appropriate antihistamine for your child.
 Some are available by prescription only.
 You might have to balance strength versus drowsy side effects.
-Zyrtec, a newer antihistamine for children, usually works very well while not being very sedating.
+Zyrtec (cetirizine), an antihistamine for children that is available over the counter, antihistamine for children, usually works very well while not being very sedating.

 - The simplest anti-itching compound is a paste made of baking soda and water.
 Use just enough water to make a sticky paste, and spread it on.